 #3.
 Jubilee Pool Dog Day (Penzance, West Cornwall)

 Jubilee Pool is an art deco seawater lido located in Penzance, West Cornwall.
-We visited it earlier this month and it is a very lovely place.
+We visited it in September 2018 and it is a very lovely place.
 While its cafe is always dog-friendly, as all other lidos, dogs are not allowed in the pool.
 But the rule does not apply on one particular day of the year, at its end of season, the Jubilee Pool Dog Day!

 Jubilee Pool hosted its first Dog Day in 2017, in occasion of the end of the season, and it was an incredible success.
 For this reason, they decided to do it again.
-In 2018, the date is 30 September.
-The programme of the day is probably the most exciting of all the lidos and pools hosting similar dog days
+In 2018, the date was 30 September and the programme of the day was probably the most exciting of all the lidos and pools hosting similar dog days.

 This is Jubilee Pool’s description: